MickDellaert/css-introduction/README.md

 # Title: HTML introduction

 Adding some style to our previously made HTML introduction page.
-After all the group members have made their personal page we add a link so we can cycle through all the pages and get to know each other a little better.
+After all the group members have made their personal page we add a link at the bottom, so we can cycle through all the pages and get to know each other a little better.

 You can have a look at the results over here: https://mickdellaert.github.io/css-introduction/